gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 **What happens at the event horizon:**

-For an infalling observer:
+For an infalling observer, nothing special.
-nothing special — they cross smoothly.
+They cross smoothly.
 The Schwarzschild coordinates are singular there but the physics is not.

+In Kruskal-Szekeres coordinates,
-In Kruskal-Szekeres coordinates — which cover the full Schwarzschild manifold — the metric is:
+which cover the full Schwarzschild manifold, the metric is:

 $$ds^2 = \frac{32G^3M^3}{r}e^{-r/2GM}(-dT^2 + dX^2)